jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 ## Allowing Additional Properties {#allow-additional-properties}

-Users will have different desired behavior with respect to "unspcecified" members in an instance.
-For example, consider the JTD schema in
+Users will have different desired behavior with respect to "unspecified" members in an instance.
+For example, consider the JTD schema in {{JTD-properties-a}}:
-{{JTD-properties-a}}:

 ~~~ json
 { "properties": { "a": { "type": "string" }}}